Francis of Paola

-Biography
+Birth and early life

 Around 1416, Francis was born in the town of Paola in the southern Italian province of Cosenza, Calabria.
 Paola was a small town near the Tyrrhenian Sea, midway from Naples to Reggio.
 His parents were very poor but worked hard.
 They were pious: God's love and doing His will was their single-minded desire, and all they strove for.
 They had lived together several years without a child.
 It is said that they earnestly beseeched God, through the intercession of St Francis of Assisi, for a son.
 They vowed to direct him to God's service, so that in due course he might serve Him and become an instrument to glorify His name.
 A while later a son was born.
 The parents saw this as prayer answered and named him after St Francis.
 Two other children were eventually born to them.

 When still in the cradle, Francis suffered from a swelling which endangered the sight of one of his eyes.
 His parents again had recourse to St Francis of Assisi.
 They made a vow that their son should pass an entire year wearing the "little habit" of St Francis in one of the friaries of his Order, a common practice in the Middle Ages.
 The child subsequently recovered.
 His parents seem to have made every effort to inspire Francis with pious sentiments, and to provide for him a suitable religious education.
-As a child, Francis duly showed a prefence for abstinence, solitude and prayer.
+As a child, Francis duly showed a preference for abstinence, solitude and prayer.

 In his thirteenth year, Francis was placed in the convent of Franciscan friars at San Marco Argentano, 42 km from his home.
-One of the oldest Franciscan buildings in Calabria, the Conventual Complex of the Friars Minor at San Marco Argentano is thought to have been founded around 1284 by Pietro Cathin, a disciple and companion of St Francis of Assisi.
+This was the Conventual Complex of the Friars Minor at San Marco Argentano, one of the oldest Franciscan buildings in Calabria, thought to have been founded around 1284 by Pietro Cathin who was a disciple and companion of St Francis of Assisi.

 At the convent, Francis learned to read.
 It is said that from that time, he abstained from wearing linen or eating meat.
 Albeit not yet professed in the Order, he was apparently already outdoing the friars themselves in his scrupulously observing the Rule.
 After a year at the convent, he went with his parents on a pilgrimage to the Portiuncula at Assisi, and thence to Rome.

 On arriving back home, he opted to withdraw, with his parents' consent, to live in solitude about half a mile from the town.
 To avoid being distracted by visits, he moved shortly thereafter to a more remote retreat in a rock corner on the coast, where he made himself a cave.
 Here he remained alone for about six years, devoting himself to prayer and self-mortification.
 When he shut himself up in this hermitage, in 1432, Francis was barely age fifteen.
-He had no bed other than the rock itself, nor any food other than herbs gathered in a nearby wood, or what sometimes arrived with a visit from a friend.
+He had no bed other than bare rock itself, nor any food other than herbs gathered in a nearby wood, or what sometimes arrived with a visit from a friend.